ShoamIv/StarLinkSimulation/README.md

 Dynamically rebuilds the network graph at each time step

-Identifies the shortest communication path from a user to the nearest ground station via satellites
+Identifies the shortest communication path from a user to user via satellites and ground stations.

 Exports all visualizations to a time-aware .kml file for playback in Google Earth